mlynch5187/mlynch5187/README.md

 ## Hello! 👋  I'm a graduate of Turing School of Software and design in Denver, Colorado!
+I work at Invoca, a California tech company.

 ### You can find me on [LinkedIn][2].